Mimicoctopus1/mimicoctopus1.github.io/README.md

 git push codeberg gh-pages:pages
 ```

-Also, now go to GitHub and change the GitHub Pages domain to 199.k.vu.
-Pushing undoes this.
+Also, now go to [GitHub](https://github.com/Mimicoctopus1/mimicoctopus1.github.io/settings/pages) and change the GitHub Pages domain to 199.k.vu.
+Pushing undoes this, so you need to do it again.
+Do not add a CNAME file because it will be pushed over to Codeberg Pages.